-Furthermore, the introduction of the Medical Device Regulation (MDR) 2017/745, fully implemented from May 2021, expands the definition of medical device and makes it even more likely that software will fall under its jurisdiction.
+Furthermore, the introduction of the Medical Device Regulation (EU) 2017/745, fully implemented from May 2021, expands the definition of medical device and makes it even more likely that software will fall under its jurisdiction.

 So if you have a software product that performs a medical function, how can you determine if your software will be classed as a medical device?
 And what do you need to do to meet your obligations under the MDR?

 Not all software associated with the provision of healthcare will be classified as a medical device.
 Medical device legislation is intended to apply only to software whose expected purpose is in line with the definition of “medical device” provided in Article 2 of the MDR.
 However, because medical software performs such a vast array of purposes across healthcare, working with the Article 2 definition can be challenging.

 Understanding whether or not the MDR will apply to a product is a key first step in developing a product compliance strategy beyond May 2021.
 In this article we set out some basic principles that may help developers understand whether the MDR applies to their products.